AppointmentGuru/AppointmentGuru-Website/help/how-does-appointmentguru-work.md

 ## Don't forget to invoice and remind your clients to pay
 1. [Invoices](/help/how-does-invoicing-work) can be automatically generated based on the appointments you've had.
 2. You'll be able to [add line items](/help/adding-invoice-line-items) and [medical records](/help/adding-medical-records).
-3. Invoices are quickly sent via email from your AppointmentGuru account.
+3. Invoices are quickly sent via SMS and/or email from your AppointmentGuru account.
-4. [Marking appointments as paid](/help/mark-as-paid) will enable you to quickly see where you need to chase clients for payment.
+4. [Marking appointments as paid](/help/mark-as-paid) will enable you to quickly see who you need to chase for payment.

 ## What else is included in an AppointmentGuru account?